Miriam Sagan

 Miriam Sagan (born April 27, 1954, in Manhattan, New York) is a U.S. poet, as well as an essayist, memoirist and teacher.
 She is the author of over a dozen books, and lives and works in Santa Fe, New Mexico.
 She is a founding member of the collaborative press Tres Chicas Books.

 A graduate of Harvard with an M.A. in creative writing from Boston University, Sagan was one of the editors of the Boston area-based Aspect Magazine with Ed Hogan.
 In 1980 Hogan shut Aspect down and he, Sagan and others founded Zephyr Press.

-In 1982 Sagan moved from the Boston area to first San Francisco and then Santa Fe, where Sagan has made her home since 1984.
-She has published more than twenty books, including Searching for a Mustard Seed: A Young Widow's Unconventional Story, which won the award for best memoir from Independent Publishers for 2004; her poetry collections Rag Trade, The Widow's Coat, The Art of Love, and Aegean Doorway; and a novel, Coastal Lives.
-She has also edited a number of poetry anthologies.

-Sagan directed the creative writing program at Santa Fe Community College and was an artist-in-residence at Everglades National Park.
+She has been a writer in residence in four national parks, Yaddo, MacDowell, Gulkistan in Iceland, Kura Studio in Japan, and other interesting and remote places.
+She founded and directed the creative writing program at Santa Fe Community College.

-After her first husband Robert Winson's untimely death, Sagan married her high school sweetheart Rich.
+Her intergenerational collaborative team, Maternal Mitochondria (with Isabel Winson-Sagan), has produced text installations in venues ranging from abandoned buildings to galleries to RV parks.
+Miriam's work has been incised on stoneware as part of two haiku pathways, set to music for the Santa Fe Women's Ensemble, and left in Little Free Libraries across the country.